2011 was been a great year for me. I have to admit that I’m a little sad to see it end.

 I posted less frequently in 2011 than I did in 2010, but I made sure that those posts were the very best of the best.
 People seemed to appreciate that.
 Even though I didn’t post as often, the number of people visiting Healthy.
 Delicious. skyrocketed – with a 165% increase in visitors and a 145% increase in pageviews.
 That might not mean anything to you, but to me it’s huge.
 Thank you to new and old friends alike.

-Here are the ten most-viewed recipes that I posted in 2011.
+Here are the top ten healthy recipes (most-viewed recipes) that I posted in 2011.
 Maybe it was one of these recipes that brought you here.
 Maybe it was another one.
 Either way, Here’s to a happy and healthy 2012!

 It makes me laugh – both of these recipes have a healthy ingredient hidden inside to make them lighter (dry peas in the cookies, zucchini in the burgers).
 I’m pretty sure they were the only two recipes using that technique that I posted all year.
 Both are delicious though – and I was actually thinking about whipping up another batch of those cookies just the other day.